-The mission of the ISU Dietetic Internship Program is to enhance human health and quality of life by preparing competent entry-level Registered Dietitian Nutritionists for current and emerging roles in diverse settings.
+The mission of the ISU Dietetic Internship (ISU DI) is to enhance human health and quality of life by preparing competent entry-level Registered Dietitian Nutritionists for current and emerging roles in diverse settings.

 Goal 1: The ISU Dietetic Internship Program will develop competent entry-level Registered Dietitian Nutritionists who possess skills necessary for success in the emerging roles in current and future general dietetics practice in multi-disciplinary, community-based and diverse settings.